SpotiScryers/SpotiScry/README.md

 𝐻0: Mean of song popularity of explicit tracks = Mean of song popularity of non-explicit tracks<br>
 𝐻𝑎: Mean of song popularity of explicit tracks > Mean of song popularity of non-explicit tracks

+𝐻0: Mean of popularity of major key songs =< Mean of popularity of minor key songs<br>
+𝐻𝑎: Mean of popularity of major key songs > Mean of popularity of minor key songs

+𝐻0: Mean of popularity of time signature 4 =< Mean of popularity of all songs<br>
+𝐻𝑎: Mean of popularity of time signature 4 > Mean of popularity of all songs

+𝐻0: There is no linear relationship between song length and popularity.<br>
+𝐻𝑎: There is a linear relationship between song length and popularity.

+𝐻0: There is no linear relationship between liveness and popularity.<br>
+𝐻𝑎: There is a linear relationship between liveness and popularity.

 ## Project Steps
 ### Acquire
 Data was acquired from Spotify API using the spotipy library.
 Going to this website https://developer.spotify.com/dashboard/login lets you create a spotify web app that will give you a client id and client secret.
 Create an env.py file in your working directory and save this code after swaping out your individual client id and secret: